nagyist/StackDeployer/README.md

 - A DMG with installer.
 This will, for example, automatically place the stacks in the correct rapidweaver library folder.
 This does however, require filestorm (http://www.mindvision.com/filestorm.asp).

+**FILESTORM DOES NOT WORK, THEIR API HAS ISSUES WITH APPLESCRIPT.
+INFORMED FILESTORM, BUT THEY DO NOT CARE.**

 To configure, set your options in the config file dmg array.

 If you have files that need to be included aside from the stack, add them to: